oracle/oraclesolaris-contrib/OracleSolaris_OCI/04_VirtualBox_to_OCI/README.md

 ### 2.1 Creating a bucket in your compartment

 A Bucket, part of the Oracle Cloud Infrastructure Object Storage service, is a container for storing objects in a compartment within an Object Storage namespace.
-A ==B==ucket is associated with a single compartment.
+A Bucket is associated with a single compartment.
 A Bucket is used by Oracle VM VirtualBox to upload and save the Virtual Machine Image on Oracle Cloud Infrastructure.

 - On the OCI Main Menu, click on "Storage==> Buckets"
 - Click "Create Bucket"